TrueOpenVR/TrueOpenVR-DIY/Controllers/Controllers.md

 More about this positioning tracker read [instructions for the VR HMD](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.md) (position tracker).

 ## Razer Hydra
 Good ready and not expensive option.
-Driver is required.
-For use with SteamVR the driver is already [there](https://store.steampowered.com/app/491380/SteamVR_Driver_for_Razer_Hydra/).
+Need to finalize the driver.
+For use with SteamVR the driver is [already](https://store.steampowered.com/app/491380/SteamVR_Driver_for_Razer_Hydra/).

 ## PS Move
 Good ready and not expensive option.
 A full-featured driver "PSMoveService" is required, which will allow not only to receive the position data of ping pong balls, but also to receive rotation data and buttons.